|

 withdrawal must be in writing and sent to all other parties to the settlement.

-BWC must receive the withdrawal request prior to the expiration of the 30-day
+must receive the withdrawal request before the expiration of the 30-day waiting

 3. IC Review